borgstrom/nacl/README.rst

 As mentioned it is not a SaltStack_ renderer, which means that it is not included by default when you install Salt (maybe some day).
-Instead NaCI is a full standalone Python package available on the cheeseshop (PyPI).
+Instead NaCI is a full standalone Python package available on the cheese shop (PyPI).
 This means that to install it you can simply install it globally using ``easy_install``::